dougc84/carrierwave_securefile/README.md

 # CarrierWave_SecureFile

 A gem to add secured file uploading to CarrierWave.
-Uses the Crypt19 gem to encrypt and decrypt files.
+Uses the Crypt19 gem with Blowfish encryption to encrypt and decrypt files.

-Uses blowfish for encryption.
-Will look into adding other encryption types in the future.
+I needed this functionality for a project, and simply couldn't find a viable solution.
+So I rolled out my own.
+Then I got tired of dirtying up my /lib/ folder, so I made a gem out of it.
+This is my first attempt at writing a gem, and for my project, it works pretty well.

-Was uploading to RackSpace Cloud Files for testing - haven't tested using local file uploads or other cloud services, but it should work fine just the same.
+For personal testing, I was uploading to RackSpace Cloud Files.
+I haven't tested using local file uploads or other cloud services, but it should work fine just the same.

 ## Requirements